 Add a search form to give visitors the option to find the page they were looking for.

-These optional website pages are not a must but can make your website even more informative, engaging and complete.
+These commonly used website pages are not a must but can make your website even more informative, engaging and complete.

-To recap, these are the 17 pages that every website should or could contain—some are a must, others are great to have, and a handful of pages are optional.
+To recap, these are the 19 pages that every website should or could contain—some are a must, others are great to have, and a handful of website pages are optional.

 Must-have